douglas86/ci-project4-restaurant-booking-system/README.md

 - as if you had a few bookings after the current date
 - it will just display the last one
 - As I believe at this stage, it will be a performance issue, as async has not been worked out properly yet
-- There is also a voucher system that is running
-- I have only been able to do one voucher at present
-- This voucher system will only be displayed on tablet and bigger devices
-- The voucher will be applied once it sees that you have no booking history
-- This voucher is still experimental needing to work out the logic a little bit better

 - What it looks like on mobile devices